 Meanwhile, Wong said the bank is trying its best to provide assistance through loans to the agricultural sector, especially the small farmers.

-“We really working on further reducing interests especially (for small scale farmers),” he said, pointing out that the bank is looking at increasing its farmer-borrowers to 26,253 next year and 27,153.
+“We really working on further reducing interests especially (for small scale farmers),” he said, pointing out that the bank is looking at increasing its farmer-borrowers to 26,253 next year and 27,153 the year after.

 He said the bank has eliminated some requirements to make it easier for small borrowers, particularly the small farmers, to be able to access loans.